-This year’s Memorial Week saw a fantastic diversification of faith and interfaith events, deeper and more widespread engagement with the Bosnian communities in Britain, a threefold increase of commemorations in local councils, and a truly remarkable impact on schools with 10,000 children having the opportunity to learn about Srebrenica.
-From peace marches to peace concerts, from film screenings to fundraising dinners, this year our Community Champions excelled themselves with very high quality events that truly brought different members of their communities together to commemorate the genocide.
-See this gallery of images from this year’s local events and read case studies of some of the events held here.
+This year’s Memorial Week saw a fantastic diversification of faith and interfaith community action, deeper and more widespread engagement with the Bosnian communities in Britain, a threefold increase of commemorations in local councils, and a truly remarkable impact on schools with 10,000 children having the opportunity to learn about Srebrenica.
+From peace marches to peace concerts, from film screenings to fundraising dinners, this year our Community Champions excelled themselves with very high-quality community action events that truly brought different members of their communities together to commemorate the genocide.
+See this gallery of images from this year’s local community action and read case studies of some of the events held here.

 We have received amazing feedback this year, including these inspiring reflections from one of our Community Champions: